bigmlcom/python/docs/index.rst

    dictionary with an error code and a message.
 It will be ``None`` otherwise.

-Public and Shared resources
+Public and shared resources
 ---------------------------

-The previous examples use resources that were created by the same user that asks for its retrieval or modification.
-If a user wants to share one of its resources, she can make them public or share them.
+The previous examples use resources that were created by the same user that asks for their retrieval or modification.
+If a user wants to share one of her resources, she can make them public or share them.
 Declaring a resource public means that anyone can see the resource.
 This can be applied to datasets and models.
 To turn a dataset public, just update its ``private`` property::